victwj/classroom/jekyll/README.md

 Jekyll will render any file with YAML front matter, with no underscore prepended to the filename.
 Front matter is a block at the top of the file enclosed with `---`.
-We create `index.md`, a markdown file, with front matter signifying it is to be rendered with the default template, via `layout: default`.
+We create `index.md`, a markdown file, with front matter signifying it is to be rendered with the index template, via `layout: index`.